 The PolarPro Apex is a tabletop tripod that was released alongside the Traverse strap mount and the Belay camera strap as part of PolarPro’s new Quickdraw product series.
-PolarPro are traditionally known for drone filters and camera filters, but they began branching out into products for larger cameras with their Summit filter system.
+PolarPro is traditionally known for drone filters and camera filters, but they began branching out into products for larger cameras with their Summit filter system.
 This new Quickdraw product series pushes further into new markets.

 PolarPro Apex Tripod Versions

 There are two versions of the Apex tripod.
 One comes with a built-in ball head and the other has a flat base for you to use your own ball head.
 Both versions are the same price.
 It would have been far better to design one tripod with a removable head.
-That way you could start off by using the included head, and then upgrade at a later date to use a better head.
+That way you could start off by using the included head and then upgrade at a later date to use a better head.

 For reasons we will be getting on to, you don’t want to buy the one with the built-in head anyway, so it has become a moot point.
-But I don’t understand the logic in wanting to lock people in to one design or other.
+But I don’t understand the logic in wanting to lock people into one design or other.
 At $140, these tripods are not cheap throwaway devices.
 You need to be delivering some adaptability.

 Tripod Design and Function